 What do you want from college?
 You don’t have to have your career all mapped out, although some do.
 Put some thought into what you want to major in but don’t stop there.
 Want to study abroad?
 Attend sporting events?
 Make new friends?
 Secure an internship?
 Just hang on for dear life and pass your classes?
 Success can be determined in a lot of ways, so give it some thought into what feels important as well as special for you.
 Give yourself focus.

-Some of my top experiences in college- I volunteered with Big Brothers/Big Sisters, got my tongue pierced, volunteered to hand out condoms through a safe sex club on campus, worked in the general store, restaurant and a dive-y coffee shop, performed karaoke, went to multiple showings of Rocky Horror Picture show, spent time in Boston, saw my first drag performances, acted in the Vagina Monologues, modeled for art classes, went sky-diving on spring break and got kicked out of a gay bar for being underage.
+Some of my top experiences in college- I volunteered with Big Brothers/Big Sisters, got my tongue pierced, volunteered to hand out condoms through a safe sex club on campus, worked in the general store, restaurant and a dive-y coffee shop, performed karaoke, went to multiple showings of Rocky Horror Picture show, spent time in Boston, had my first boyfriend, saw my first drag performances, acted in the Vagina Monologues, modeled for art classes, went sky-diving on spring break and got kicked out of a gay bar for being underage.
 I love that I did those things!

 Separate Fear from Danger: